Varronia bellonis

 Varronia bellonis, commonly known as the serpentine manjack, is a species of flowering plant that was first reported in Susúa Puerto Rico in 1992, where a small group of five individuals was found.
 This endangered shrub is endemic to Puerto Rico.
-Unfortunately due to habitat destruction, as of 1997, only 99 known plants remained in the wild, and the population of V. bellonis appeared to be in rapid decline.
+Due to habitat destruction, as of 1997, only 99 known plants remained in the wild, and the population of V. bellonis appeared to be in rapid decline.
 This discovery has spurred a reintroduction effort in Puerto Rico.

 Distribution

 Varronia bellonis is a plant specialized in surviving on the serpentine soils of Puerto Rico.
 The shrub is typically found either on sunny banks along dirt roads growing in thickets of vegetation or in open saddles between limestone hills.
 The shrub is also known to inhabit sheer ravines and intermittent streams.
 Because this species is limited to specific geology types, the plant is therefore limited to an extent on the western half of the Island.